Journey to Pascha

 Discussion Starter

-Divide the class into groups of 3 or 4 and ask them to read Matthew 26: 6-16 together.
-Then ask them to reflect together on the attitudes of the woman and of Judas.
+Divide the class into groups of 3 or 4 and ask them to read Matthew 26: 6-16 and John 12: 3-8 together.
+Then ask them to reflect on the attitudes of the woman and of Judas.
 How does she seem to feel about love, and about the use of money?
 How does Judas feel about these things?
-Have each group make a list of 5 adjectives describing the woman, and 5 describing Judas.
+Have each group make a list of 4 adjectives describing the woman, and 4 describing Judas.
+Ask them to use the chart you have provided, with verses from the Matins of Holy Wednesday, as a further source of reflection.

 While the sinful woman brought oil of myrrh, the disciple came to an agreement with the transgressors